DanhLent/STM32-Neopixel-Audio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ### Introduction
-This repository contains the source code for a university project demonstrating a real-time, audio-reactive light show.
-The system utilizes an STM32F407VET6 microcontroller to drive a WS2812B (Neopixel) addressable LED strip, creating complex visual effects including a vibrant rainbow wave and a dynamic music visualizer.
+This repository contains the source code for an academic project demonstrating a real-time, audio-reactive light show.
+The system utilizes an STM32F407VET6 microcontroller to drive a WS2812B (Neopixel) addressable LED strip, creating visual effects including a vibrant rainbow wave and a dynamic music visualizer.
 A user-friendly interface is implemented with an LCD and a rotary encoder for seamless effect selection.

 ---